Best Tactical Shotguns in 2023: Stay Ready

 Pump Action

-The big con with pump-action tactical shotguns is speed.
-Especially for folks without thousands of rounds downrange, it’s hard to get multiple shots out of the gun and on target quickly.
+It takes thousands of rounds of training to get fast with a pump, and even then it remains challenging to get multiple shots on target quickly vs. a semi-auto.
 Despite being a little slower than semi-automatics, we love a pump shotgun as a tactical choice because they are so reliable.

 Semi-Automatic